-Wesleyan University offers dental coverage through Delta Dental of New Jersey.
-Although you can choose any dental provider, when you use an in-network dentist, you will generally pay less for treatments because your share of the cost will be based on negotiated discount fees.
+Wesleyan University offers two dental plan options through Delta Dental of New Jersey.
+Although both plans allow you to choose any dental provider, when you use an in-network dentist, you will generally pay less for treatments because your share of the cost will be based on negotiated discount fees.
 With out-of-network dentists, the plan will pay the same percentage, but the reimbursement will be based on out-of-network rates.
 You may be billed for the difference.